Why Definition of a Hazard Matters

 Much of the bureaucracy of safety management systems depend on correct and specific understanding of safety concepts.
-Misunderstanding definitions in SMS is synonymous to misunderstanding what a safety element is, and can compromise how that safety element is:
+Misunderstanding definitions in SMS is synonymous with misunderstanding what a safety element is and can compromise how that safety element is:

 - Documented; and

 While a definition is just a way to understand safety elements, it’s always important to remember that such safety concepts;